jkzorz/jkzorz.github.io/_posts/2019-06-11-Useful-statistical-tests.md

 Some examples where you can use an ANOSIM test:
 <ul>
-  <li>Is there a statistical difference between the microbial communities of samples from: </li>
   <li>Healthy vs sick individuals </li>
   <li>Different sampling environments</li>
   <li>Different seasons</li>